crcdng/smart_contract_101_ligo/README.md

          PAIR } }
 ```

-Compiling transforms code written in a higher level programming language meant for humans (here: LIGO) into a lower level language (here: Michelson).
-In general, you write code in LIGO, compile it to Michelson and send the Michelson code to run on the blockchain.
-You do not need to learn Michelson at all, but if you want to dive into the details, you can find them [here](https://tezos.gitlab.io/active/michelson.html).
+What does compiling do?
+It transforms code written in a higher level programming language that is meant for humans (here: CameLIGO) into a lower level language that is meant to run on a machine (here: Michelson).
+In general, writingb a smart contract means you write the code in CameLIGO, compile it to Michelson and send the Michelson code to run on the blockchain.
+Note that you do not need to learn Michelson, but if you want you can [dive into it here](https://tezos.gitlab.io/active/michelson.html).

-While the Command Palette is useful for quick testing, there is a second way to run more LIGO commands: the command line interface (CLI).
+While the Command Palette is useful for quick testing, there is a second way to run LIGO commands: the command line interface (CLI).
 To use the CLI, open a Terminal window in VSCode `Terminal -> New Terminal`.
+This is similar to the Terminal we used above, but it is integrated in VSCode.

 Then enter this line into the Terminal window: